Want an easier way to teach your kids about budgeting and finance? Our guest Jesse

 Let them feel the pinch [1:55]

-how do you approach teaching your children about the responsibility of handling
+do you approach teaching your children about the responsibility of handling money?

-different permutations.
-I’ve done things like, “You only get money if you
+permutations.
+I’ve done things like, “You only get money if you work for

-work for it.”
-I’ve done things where “I manage the money for you,
+it.”
+I’ve done things where “I manage the money for you, and I just

 a separate account.”
 And I learned something recently from Ron

-separate chores and being a part of the family and doing work that way, you separate
+chores and being a part of the family and doing work that way, you separate that from

 And I bristled at that.
 [I said], “I don’t want to do freebies; I

-record it—that’s one of the stipulations.
-But they’ll go on,
+it—that’s one of the stipulations.
+But they’ll go on, they’ll

-they’ll sit in front of the budgeting program, they’ll allocate for their
+sit in front of the budgeting program, they’ll allocate for their giving, their

-giving, their saving, and then their fun stuff.
-Usually, the fun stuff is candy at
+saving, and then their fun stuff.
+Usually, the fun stuff is candy at the gas station.

-the gas station.
 But whatever they want, I let them pick.
-So that’s worked very
+So that’s worked very well, not having

 4 simple rules for budgeting [3:23]